ajs-voices/clandestine-providence-ascendant-1/manuscript/017-always-the-same.md

 I nodded.
 "Yes ma'am.
 I will."

 I made my way to the checkout counter grabbing a bottle of water from the cooler.
-I reached for my wallet where my stupid meal card was but the man at the counter smiled and said, "We have you covered for this meal Mr. Sétanta, courtesy of the conference, courtesy of the conference."
+I reached for my wallet where my stupid meal card was but the man at the counter smiled and said, "We have you covered for this meal Mr. Sétanta, courtesy of the conference."

 "Okay.
 Thanks then".
 I saw Dorian sitting at a table with others on the end of it.
 I took a deep breath and walked towards him.
 I could deal with them if they bothered me.
 And I expected they would bother me - they always did.